 Football spread betting has many advantages over traditional fixed odds betting.
 If you’d like to be convinced, jump to our summary bottom of this page.

-When you place a bet you are normally placing it with fixed odds, e.g. 1.5 or 1/2.
+When you place a bet, you normally place it with fixed odds, e.g. 1.5 or 1/2.
 You place this bet on a win or lose outcome and you either win or lose it.
 Your winnings are calculated from the odds and the amount you stake.
 So if you bet £10 for Manchester United to win at 1.5 (1/2) and they do, you win 1.5 x £10.
 If they lose or draw, then you lose your £10 stake.

 However, fixed odds often create a market where most people bet for the better team.
 E.g. if Manchester United played Birmingham, most people would bet on United to win.
 One of the advantages of football spread betting is that it creates an active market for both sides of a wager by creating bets out of smaller usually less significant events in a game.